github/opensource.guide/_articles/getting-started/defining.md

 ## Open source is more than just a license

 That's the legal side of it.
 In terms of culture, open sourcing a project has come to mean much more.
+When you open source a project, you're inviting feedback and suggestions from other people who are engaged with your work.

 There are many reasons why a person or organization might want to open source a project.
 Some examples include:

 * **Transparency:** Anyone can inspect an open source project for errors or inconsistencies.
 Transparency matters to governments like [Bulgaria](https://medium.com/@bozhobg/bulgaria-got-a-law-requiring-open-source-98bf626cf70a) or the [United States](https://sourcecode.cio.gov/), regulated industries like banking or healthcare, and security software like [Let's Encrypt](https://github.com/letsencrypt).